CameronSamuell/cameronsamuell.github.io/_posts/2022-05-30-joadia-submission.md

-# This is a big title

-sdfsf

-## this is a small title test

-asdfs

 ### Creating an agent that learns from a pro

-The General Heurisitc already does a pretty reasonable job.
-That's not a bad place to begin.
  Let's consider a battle-hardened but stuck-in-their ways military commander named Heuristic.
 His rank is General.
+He does an okay job, makes some sensible decisions, saves lives.
 General Heuristic will be our guide and the starting place for our young and scrappy junior recruit, Lieutenant Learning.
-Someday he's going to have ideas of his own.
+Some day he's going to have ideas of his own.
 But for now, our lieutenant must learn the ropes.

-Given that the PPO seems to reach a convergence within an hour of so of training, it would seem that pre-training might only reduce the training time, but not actually result in a score improvement.
-Firstly, this assumption should be tested, the RL algorithm has to test a huge space and becoming stuck in local minima seems a real positilbilyt that pre-training might overcome.
-But perhaps more importantly, a faster training cycle means faster feedback for me to try some other ideas, particuarly ones where i feel i can create better foundations to form a basis for the RL algnorithm to train from.

 For image recognition ML tasks, transfer learning has been a revelation.
 Pre-trained models that have already learned to classify some set of images can be fine-tuned to learn to classify something new.
 For a neural network for example, the process is to unfreeze the last couple of layers of the network, set the learning rate to be very low, and so gradually ease the model into its new task.
 I've used it for a couple of problems recently and it was like _magic_.
 Training times were fast and I needed a _fraction_ of the data I'd have needed if I were starting from scratch.

-This is where I spent the vast majority of my time.
+Exploring how this idea translates to the RL space is where I spent the vast majority of my time.
+In part becuase I just think it's a really neat idea, but also because I wanted to see if providing a solut

 It seemed to me that transfer learning would provided both a mechanism for faster and more numerically stable training cycles.